Badbury Rings: Roman roads

 During the Roman era, five Roman roads formed a complex junction on the north side of Badbury Rings.

 The Roman Conquest of Britain began in AD 43.
 It is likely that the Legio II Augusta campaigned in Dorset under the command of the future emperor Vespasian.
-About 4 km southeast of Badbury Rings, at Lake Farm near Wimborne, a fort was established.
+About 4 km southeast of Badbury Rings, at Lake Farm, Ashington, near Wimborne, a fort was established.
 A military road from the Lake Farm fort was created which passed by the northeast side of Badbury Rings.
 Beyond Badbury Rings the road headed in a northwest direction (visible today as a thin strip of woodland) heading for the Roman fort at Hod Hill.
 At an early stage, this road formed a junction with Ackling Dyke, a Roman road which headed northeast to Old Sarum (Sorviodunum).
 Another road ran across country in a north by northwest direction towards Bath (Aquae Sulis), and another ran south to a small port in Poole Harbour (Moriconium, modern Hamworthy).
 The final road (still used as a modern trackway on the west side of Badbury Rings) ran in a southwest direction through the settlement of Vindocladia heading towards Dorchester (Durnovaria).
 This final road was not built until the later Roman period.